Jungwoo4021/OS-KDFT/README.md

 # Datasets

 We used VoxCeleb1 and VoxCeleb2 datasets to evaluate our proposed method.
 Also, we employed MUSAN and RIR reverberation datasets for data augmentation.

-> If you want to make new 10-fold information, just run `/GTZAN/k_fold.py` in GTZAN dataset or `Melon/k_fold.py` in Melon Playlist dataset.

 # Run experiment

-Go into experiment folder what you want to run.
+Run main.py in scripts.

+>>> python main.py

 ### Set system arguments

 First, you need to set system arguments.
-You can set arguments in `#00.Experiements/arguments.py`.
+You can set arguments in `arguments.py`.
 Here is list of system arguments to set.

 ```python
 1. 'path_log'	  : {YOUR_PATH}